Get Help from Bob Vila

 - Inspirational Photo Galleries

 There’s nothing quite like the joy of living in a home with character, craftsmanship, and history within its walls.
 Yet, while remodeling an older house is a fun and worthwhile adventure, it’s important to note that most homes built before 1978 contain—or once contained—paint made with lead, which we now know can cause a host of health problems, especially for children.
 Originally used for its fresh appearance, quick-drying properties, and resistance to moisture, lead-based paint was proven dangerous decades ago and its use was quickly discontinued.
 However, in many places, these original coats of paint are still present on walls, windowsills, and baseboards today.
-As a result, testing for lead paint is a critical step for anyone moving into an old home in the modern age, especially when renovations are on the horizon.
+As a result, if you’re moving into an old home in the modern age, it’s critical that you know how to test for lead paint, especially if renovations are on the horizon.
 Ensure your home is safe before settling in by following this guide.

 MATERIALS AND TOOLS